800-922-2596 Call Now Book a Free Inspection

 Mice that die in your walls from poison or other means can leave a lingering odor.
 In warmer weather, it may take two weeks for a mouse to decompose – and in cold weather, it may take closer to three weeks.

 Once pregnant, a female mouse will deliver her pups in about 20 days.
-She will be able to become pregnant again the day after giving birth and will have between five to ten litters in a year.
-If you have a mouse move in, it could turn into many quickly!
+She will be able to become pregnant again the day after giving birth and will have between five and ten litters in a year.
+If you have a mouse move in, it could multiply quickly!

 Mice are small but frequent eaters.
 They can only go two to four days without food.
 Before you think it’s easy to starve them out, consider that they may have food cached or go outside to forage.